ActiveThis profile is actively maintained

 In 2015, the bank was named "Best Emerging Markets Banks" by Euromoney, and ranked 1st place among the Top 1000 World Banks by the Banker.
 As at the end of 2015, total assets of ICBC amounted to USD 3,300 billion and the total liabilities of the bank amounted to USD 3,052 billion.

 listed on Hong Kong Stock Exchange & Shanghai Stock Exchange

 Voluntary initiativesICBC has committed itself to the following voluntary standards:

 The bank has declared in its CSR policy improvements listed below.
-You can find policy texts under "Documents" section if the bank has disclosed any of them.

 The bank strengthened financing risk control for enterprises involving "phasing out outdated production facilities".
 It urged to enhance management of financing related to the phasing out, timely organized bank-wide risk screening, and urged customers to complete the phasing out.
 ICBC continued to enhance financing risk control in areas involving heavy metal emission through rigid control methods such as financing suspension system that helped to step up reduction and withdrawal of existing financing as well as strict control over new financing.